 I do a combination of all three services described above.
 My primary focus is on proofreading and transcribing, though I will mix some light copyediting into all my proofreading projects.
 That means I’ll usually flag inconsistencies I spot, visual elements that need adjusting, readability issues, and other things like that.

-Typically, when reaching out to me, you’d either hire me to proofread (which comes with light editing), proofread with more extensive editing, or transcribe a video, podcast episode, or other audio file.
+Typically, when reaching out to me, you’d either hire me to proofread (which comes with light editing), line edit, or transcribe a video, podcast episode, or other audio file.

 (Note: I don’t do editing exclusively at this point.
 For instance, I’m not the person to take a look at your manuscript and edit and develop your core content.)